L0af1/Password_Gen/README.md

 # Password Generator

-Creates passwords and saves them in a textfile called passwords
+Creates passwords and saves them in a text file called passwords (user must make a text file in order for the passwords to be saved)